cosmos/cosmos-sdk/docs/rfc/rfc-004-accounts.md

 Instead of representing accounts as simple `google.Protobuf.Any` structures stored in state with no business logi attached, this proposal suggests a more sophisticated account representation that is closer to module entities.
-In fact accounts should be able to receive messages and process them in the same way modules do, and be capable of storing state in a isolated (prefixed) portion of state belonging only to them, in the same way as modules do.
+In fact, accounts should be able to receive messages and process them in the same way modules do, and be capable of storing state in a isolated (prefixed) portion of state belonging only to them, in the same way as modules do.

 ### Account Message Reception